Account

 Prefilled pods contain nic salt e-liquid from the factory

-MTL tank (coil above 1.0 ohm)
+MTL tank (coils above 1.0 ohm)

 Either works